Electa-Git/ImpedanceEstimationWithCarson/README.md

 ## Instructions to get the network data

-The easiest option is to ask us for the network data directly (see the GitHub profiles of the contributors for the emails).
+The easiest option is to ask us for the network data directly (see the GitHub profiles of the contributors for their emails).

-If you prefer to generate it on your own, or for some reason we are unresponsive (sorry), please do the following steps:
+If you prefer to download them on your own, or for some reason we are unresponsive (sorry), please follow the following steps:

-1) Download the `LV network models` ZIP folder from the [ENWL website](https://www.enwl.co.uk/go-net-zero/innovation/smaller-projects/low-carbon-networks-fund/low-voltage-network-solutions/).

-2) Transfer the following files from Network 1, Feeder 1 in `data/network_data/eulvtf`:
-    - Loads.txt
-    - Lines.txt
+1) Go to the [CSIRO Data Access Portal](https://doi.org/10.25919/jaae-vc35) with the network data collection, and navigate to `Files -> Four-wire`.

+2) Go to the folder `Network 1 -> Feeder 1` and download the files `Loads.txt` and `Lines.txt`

+3) Put these files in your local version of this repository, in the `data/network_data/eulvtf` folder.

-3) Do the same file transfer for Network 5, Feeder 4, in the `data/network_data/30load-feeder` folder.
+4) Repeat step 2 for for `Network 5 -> Feeder 4`, and put the files in the `data/network_data/30load-feeder` folder.

-4) Run `create_enwl_4w_data()` from `data/generate_network_data.jl` to generate the data as used in our case studies.
+5) Run `create_enwl_4w_data()` from `data/generate_network_data.jl`, which complements the downloaded files to build the data as used in our case studies.